Our Staff

 Maintenance Manager

-Joined Black Pine as the Maintenance Manager in September 2023
+He lived in Costa Rica as a research assistant/motorcycle mechanic, and joined Black Pine as the Maintenance Manager in September 2023.

 Trey Mariner